Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Errazuriz “Late Harvest” – Sauvignon Blanc, Chili

 I had a lot of good food onboard the Sky Princess in all the venues, but the Chef’s Table was indeed quite memorable.
-Each ship has its own unique version of the Chef’s Table and I highly encourage everyone to try it at least once if they sail on a Princess cruise.
+Each ship offers its own version of the Chef’s Table and even on the same ship, the menu changes over time.
+I will certainly try to do this special meal as often as I can.

 To book a Princess cruise, find all the upcoming Sky Princess cruises, and to see the most recent cruise line deals go to https://www.princess.com/.